Industry News

 Centralise feedback and content

-Smartevo allows all content, comments, approvals and exchanges to be centralised in one place.
+Smartevo makes it possible to centralise all content, comments, approvals and exchanges in one place.

-Teams can thus easily track project progress and quickly find the right information.
+Teams can therefore easily track project progress and quickly find the right information.

 Simplify approvals

-The platform makes it possible to define approval workflows tailored to each project's needs.
+The platform makes it possible to define approval workflows tailored to the needs of each project.

-Teams know who needs to step in, when and with what level of approval.
+Teams know who needs to be involved, when, and at what approval level.

 Improve collaboration